Kavan2003/Posha---PM-Assessment-/README.md

 ## 6. How to Run This Demo

 ---
+## 7. Measuring Success

+To determine if this minimal viable capability is successful, I would track the following metrics:

+* **Adoption Rate:** % of user sessions that use the customization feature.
+* **Task Success Rate:** % of customization attempts that result in a `"status": "success"` from the intent parser.
+* **Qualitative Feedback:** Positive mentions of the feature in user feedback channels.

+---
-## 7. Limitations, Edge Cases & Roadmap
+## 8. Limitations, Edge Cases & Roadmap

 This MVP is a focused first step.
 Acknowledging its limitations is key to defining a clear and realistic roadmap for a more robust V2.